fullarray/capstone/README.md

 2- Git Add default.aspx (you can specify any file you change)

-3- Git Commit -m 'Use this string explains your changes briefly'br Git remote add origin https://github.com/fullarray/capstone
+3- Git Commit -m 'Explain your changes in one line' <-Quotes are needed

+4- Git remote add origin https://github.com/fullarray/capstone

-4- Git push origin master
+5- Git push origin master

 --------------------------------------------

 You will be asked to provide your git username and password after "git push".
 (Public Githubs accounts are free)

 --------------------------------------------